microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/46.teams-auth/README.md

 This sample utilizes an app setting `UseSingleSignOn` to add `TeamsSSOTokenExchangeMiddleware`.
 Refer to [Teams SSO](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/auth-aad-sso-bots) for AAD and SSO OAuth configuration information.

+> IMPORTANT: Teams SSO only works in 1-1 chats, and not group contexts.

 ## Prerequisites

 - Microsoft Teams is installed and you have an account (not a guest account)